 Flash drive write protected!!!
 You can’t access it anymore…

 Do you think so?
-Well, it’s true that you can’t access write protected flash drive.
-But, you can remove the write protection from flash drive to make it accessible.
-Here I have listed out few techniques that can be useful to remove the write protection from flash drive.
+Well, indeed, you can’t access write protected flash drive.
+But you can remove the write protection from the flash drive to make it accessible.
+Here I have listed out a few techniques that can be useful to remove the write protection from flash drives.
 Try it out-

 Some flash drive comes with Write Protect Switch.
-So first check whether your flash drive has this switch or not.
-If flash drive has the switch and it’s in locked position, move it to the unlocked position.
-And, try to open your flash drive.
-Still getting Write Protected error?
-Then try next one…
+So first, check whether your flash drive has this switch or not.
+If the flash drive has the switch and is locked, move it to the unlocked position.
+And try to open your flash drive.

-- Go to start menu and run command Prompt
+- Go to the start menu and run Command Prompt

-- Type diskpart in command prompt and click Enter
+- Type diskpart in the command prompt and click Enter

 - In a new command line window, type list disk and then press Enter

-- Check here for disk number which is write protected
+- Check here for the disk number, which is write protected

 - Type Exit